 One of today’s fastest growing career opportunities is in health care.
 According to the U.S. Bureau of Labor Statistics (BLS.gov), the health care industry is projected to add more jobs—over 4 million—than any other industry between 2012 and 2022.
 Most of the fastest growing health care occupations require an associate degree or less to enter the occupation.
 For over 50 years, Craven Community College (Craven CC) has prepared thousands of students for careers in medical fields.
 Today, Craven CC’s Health Programs offer associate degrees, diplomas, and certificates in a variety of disciplines including health information technology, medical assisting, medical office administration, nursing, and physical therapy.
 Craven CC’s health programs facilities feature some of the newest technologies and equipment available for teaching.
 The college’s unique high-tech simulation lab gives students training in a learning environment that mimics a real hospital setting.
 The other labs include equipment that is currently used in clinics and hospitals.

-Health care programs prepare individuals with the knowledge and skill to work in the healthcare industry in a variety of areas.
-Employment opportunities include hospitals, rehabilitation/long term care/home health facilities, clinics and physicians’ offices.
-Quickly prepare for a job in a growing, high demand health care profession by attending CCC.
-Get hands on training and personalized instruction from experienced instructors for these various health occupations.
+Health care programs prepare individuals with the knowledge and skills to work in the health care industry in a variety of areas.
+Employment opportunities include hospitals, rehabilitation/long-term care/home health facilities, clinics, and physicians’ offices.
+Quickly prepare for a job in a growing, high demand health care profession by attending Craven CC.
+Get hands-on training and personalized instruction from experienced instructors for these various health care occupations.